We're your local vinyl siding replacement company

 Your siding serves a dual purpose.
 It not only makes the exterior of your house look great but also keeps your home protected from the elements.
-Unfortunately, even the highest-quality siding may get damaged over time and will need to be repaired or replaced.
+Unfortunately, even the highest-quality siding may get damaged over time and you will need to Repair or Replace Your Siding.
 But to be able to decide whether to have your siding repaired or replaced you will need to understand the extent of the damage.

 In today’s post, top siding and roofing contractor 9hammers will explain the common types of siding damage to help you through the decision-making process.